dharmab/ansible-archlinux/README.md

 You will have to set the non-root user's password and sudo privileges manually using `passwd` and `visudo`.
 Enabling sudo access for the `wheel` group should suffice, e.g. `%wheel ALL=(ALL) ALL`.

+## Customization

 You can select a colorscheme for the shell and Vim by typing on of the commands starting with `base16_`.

 You can place an image file at "~/.wallpaper", and it will automatically be set as the desktop background at login.

+YouCompleteMe for Vim will be installed with the default completers.
+To enable the Clang and Go semantic completers, run `vim-plugin-update`.